The European Computer Driving License (ECDL) is the world’s number one IT user qualification.

-Recognised and valued in workplaces around the globe as proof of competence in IT and regarded as the international benchmark in IT user competency.
-It will improve basic IT skills, enhancing your chances of getting a job.
+Recognised and valued in workplaces around the globe as an international benchmark of competency in IT, it will improve basic IT skills, enhancing your chances of getting a job.

 Brunel Business Life now offers current Brunel Business School students the chance to gain the ECDL Extra awarded by The Chartered Institute for IT (also known as the British Computer Society).
 Having the ECDL qualification provides employers with evidence of your digital literacy and is increasingly becoming a requirement for some employers.

-ECDL Extra Modules
+ECDL Extra modules

 Improving productivity using IT

 The ITQ requires the inclusion of content that builds the learner’s ability to work more effectively with IT.
-This unit looks at using tools to save time and effort when producing word-processed documents, presentations and spreadsheets.
+This unit looks at using tools to save time and effort when producing word processed documents, presentations and spreadsheets.

 For more information please download the brochure ECDL Digital skills to get ahead